-- The use of College provided network systems and services, including but not limited to, Internet, intranet, email and SMS services, will be monitored for unusual activity and for reasons of security and/or network management.
-Users may also be subject to limitations on their use of such resources. - Correspondence via email or other electronic means cannot be guaranteed to be private.
-Any confidential email should be sent using only encryption techniques sanctioned by the College. - The distribution of any information through the Internet, computer based services, email and messaging systems is subject to scrutiny.
+- Correspondence via email or other electronic means cannot be guaranteed to be private.
+Any confidential email should be sent using only encryption techniques sanctioned by the College. - The distribution of any information through the Internet, computer-based services, email and messaging systems is subject to scrutiny.
 The College reserves the right to determine the suitability of this information.
 Limited personal use of the Internet and email services is permitted for skills development but is subject to the terms laid out below.